apideck-libraries/portman/examples/portman-globals/readme.md

 ##### Globals options:

 - **collectionPreRequestScripts**: Array of scripts that will be injected as Postman Collection Pre-request Scripts that will execute before every request in this collection.
+- **collectionTestScripts**: Array of scripts that will be injected as Postman Collection Test Scripts that will execute after every request in this collection.
 - **keyValueReplacements**: A map of parameter key names that will have their values replaced with the provided Postman variables.
 - **valueReplacements**: A map of values that will have their values replaced with the provided values.
 - **rawReplacements** : Consider this a "search & replace" utility, that will search a string/object/... and replace it with another string/object/...